labex-labs/open-source-labs/python/python-mastery/lab-ex8-6-learn-about-delegating-generators/en/step2.md

     return msg
 ```

-This function:
+Here's what this function does:

-- Uses `yield` without an expression to receive a value
+- It uses `yield` without an expression to receive a value.
+When the coroutine is sent a value, this `yield` statement will capture it.
-- Checks if the received value is of the expected type
+- It checks if the received value is of the expected type using the `isinstance` function.
+If the type doesn't match, it raises an `AssertionError`.
-- Returns the value if it passes the type check
+- If the type check passes, it returns the value.

-3. Now, let's create a coroutine that uses `yield from` with our `receive` function:
+3. Now, let's create a coroutine that uses `yield from` with our `receive` function.
+This new coroutine will receive and print integers only.

 ```python
 @consumer